-Heavy metals panels are used to screen for or to diagnose heavy metal poisoning in those who may have been acutely or chronically exposed to one or more heavy metals and to monitor excessive metal concentrations in those who work with various heavy metals.
-Testing is also conducted to monitor the efficacy of chelation therapy, a treatment to rid the body of high amounts of a heavy metal.
+Heavy metals testing is used to screen for or to diagnose heavy metal poisoning in those who may have been acutely or chronically exposed to one or more heavy metals and to monitor excessive metal concentrations in those who work with various heavy metals.
+Such occupations include construction work, mining, radiator repair shops, and firing ranges.
+Testing is also conducted to monitor the effectiveness of chelation therapy, a treatment to rid the body of high amounts of a heavy metal.

-Panels are set up in groups of tests that mirror potential metal exposures.
+Heavy metal panels are set up in groups of tests that mirror potential metal exposures.
 A laboratory may offer several different groupings that are specific for either blood or urine.
-A doctor will order the metals panel that corresponds to the person's occupation, hobby, suspected exposure, and/or clinical symptoms.
+A healthcare practitioner will order the metals panel that corresponds to the person's occupation, hobby, suspected exposure, and/or clinical symptoms.
 Some of the metals that are more commonly tested include:

-If the doctor suspects that someone has been exposed to a specific metal, such as lead, the doctor may order that specific test instead of, or in addition to, a panel.
+If a healthcare practitioner suspects that someone has been exposed to a specific metal, such as lead, the practitioner may order that specific test instead of, or in addition to, a panel.
 Lead is usually ordered by itself when screening for exposure, especially in children because of how susceptible they are to its effects.
 Some metals can also be measured in fluid, hair, fingernails, and body tissues.
 Usually these are ordered individually.

 Abdominal pain, nausea, vomiting, and diarrhea

 Nervous system symptoms such as numbness, tingling of hands and feet, weakness

 In the lungs – irritation, fluid accumulation (edema)